mac11fish/mac11fish/README.md

 ## Please note

-When installing dependencies, you may need to run with '--legacy-peer-deps' flag, if you encounter an error. [more info here](https://github.com/timlrx/pliny/issues/78)
+- When installing dependencies, you may need to run with '--legacy-peer-deps' flag, if you encounter an error. [more info here](https://github.com/timlrx/pliny/issues/78)
+- When configuring Mux Player, add your own tokens in an '.env.local' file